ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/group-by.md

 -   In `Pretty*` formats, the row is output as a separate table after the main result.
 -   In the other formats it is not available.

+!!! note "Note"
+    totals is output in the results of `SELECT` queries, and is not output in `INSERT INTO ...
+SELECT`.

 `WITH TOTALS` can be run in different ways when [HAVING](../../../sql-reference/statements/select/having.md) is present.
 The behavior depends on the `totals_mode` setting.

 ### Configuring Totals Processing {#configuring-totals-processing}